goodnesglaciers/lakes_cluster/README.md

 # lakes_cluster (_Stevens et al.,_ In progress)
-Recreate figures and movies in Stevens et al. (202?): _Ice-sheet hydro-fracture not advanced inland by lower-elevation lake drainages in Kalaallit Nunaat/Greenland._
+Recreate figures and movies in Stevens et al. (202?): _Ice-sheet hydro-fracture not advanced inland by lower-elevation lake drainages in Kalaallit Nunaat._

 ## System requirements
 This code requires MATLAB R2023B to run.
 The code has been tested on MATLAB R2023B.
 To install, download this code repository to your computer (~150 MB).
 Also download the FigShare data deposition corresponding to this manuscript (~33 GB).
 A typical install time on a "normal" desktop computer should be <20 minutes, depending on internet speed.